It is a joint inflammation of the paranasal sinuses, the cavities that produce the mucus necessary for the nasal passages to function effectively.

-They can insert an endoscope into the nose, a small, thin and flexible tube with a light and an attached camera.
+They can insert an endoscope into the nose and a small, thin, flexible tube with a light and an attached camera.
 This can provide more detailed images.

-In cases of persistent or severe sinusitis, a CT scan may be necessary.
+In persistent or severe sinusitis, a CT scan may be necessary.

 How to cure sinusitis?